prof-rossetti/nyu-info-2335-201905/notes/clis/python.md

 # The `python` Utility

+> "Python is a programming language that lets you work quickly and integrate systems more effectively" - [Python Website](https://www.python.org/)

 Before you can execute Python programs on your computer, you'll first need to install the Python command-line utility.

 Over the past few years there has been a shift in the community from Python Version 2 to Python Version 3.
 This semester we will be using Python 3, exclusively.
 We might use different minor versions of Python 3 (like 3.6 or 3.7), depending on the third-party packages we need to use for any given project.